 Pine Mountain Settlement School

-Typically a mountain “Funeralizing” took place well after the death of the individual and the event could be located in a graveyard or at the home of the deceased.
-These ceremonies were essentially memorial services.
-In the 1940s there were still many “Funeralizings” in eastern Kentucky.
+Typically, a mountain “funeralizing” took place well after the death of the individual, as these ceremonies were essentially memorial services.
+The event could be located in a graveyard or at the home of the deceased.
+In the 1940s there were still many “funeralizings” in eastern Kentucky.
 Today, these events are rare.

 I. 1932 ‘FUNERALIZING’ FOR ELIZABETH GILLAM SMITH, GILLEY, KENTUCKY.
 On July 17, 1932, an unnamed Line Fork Settlement worker recorded the funeral of Elizabeth Gillam and of her first husband, a Mr. Smith.
 The Smiths were the grandparents of Jason Smith, an individual known to the author of the account.
 The funeralizing was to remember the death of Elizabeth some eight years previous to the funeralizing and the death of her first husband, some twenty years before the event.
 The long delay was not uncommon.
 The 1932 event at Gilley, Kentucky, near the Line Fork Medical Settlement occurred at a cemetery between the Gilley Post Office and Hilton’s Store.
 The scene is described,